 This form is for Council to assess ratepayers suffering genuine financial hardship.
-Any ratepayer suffering hardship may offer a payment arrangement to Council.
+Any residential or farmland ratepayer suffering hardship may offer a payment arrangement to Council.
 Provided that the ratepayer proves hardship to Council and the arrangement is acceptable to Council, Council will write off any interest accrued during the term of the arrangement, provided that the arrangement is kept Legislation Section 515 of the Local Government Act, 1993 Writing off of accrued interest The council may write off accrued interest on rates or charges payable by a person if, in its opinion:

 (a) the person was unable to pay the rates or charges when they became due and payable for reasons beyond the person's control, or

 (b) the person is unable to pay the accrued interest for reasons beyond the person's control, or